kmiklas/Ritchie/README.md

 - Designed for Algorithmic Trading.
 - No "non-display" fees.
 Ritchie is designed from the ground up for non-display.
 - Affordable colocation fees.
 Colocation is affordable at Ritchie.
-Your algos can be run on a device as small as a Raspberry PiTM.
+Your algos can be run on a device as small as a Raspberry Pi(TM).
 - Random matching algorithm.
 Not a FIFO order queue, an array where orders are matched randomly.
 - Real-time tick data are free.
 Easily accessed through our API.
 - Open Order Book/DOM.